ivodeb/Trivia/README.md

 # Trivia by Ivo de Brouwer 11045841

 Extra features:
-- There wasn't a lot I could think of to improve the app, so I spent a lot of time getting the lay-out as clean as I could.
+- There wasn't a lot I could think of to improve the app, so I just spent some time getting the lay-out as clean as I could.

 ## Screenshots